 In fact, many of the most useful tools for treating plantar fasciitis can be found right in your own home.

-Check out these surprising home remedies for plantar fasciitis using tools and objects you probably already already own!
+Check out these surprising home remedies for plantar fasciitis using tools and objects you probably already own!

 1. Use a Rolling Pin for Plantar Fasciitis Pain